natep1123/natep1123/README.md

 **Why It Stands Out:**

 This project deepened my understanding of **state management** and **routing** in React.
 Implementing the Context API for global state and handling dynamic updates to planet populations was both challenging and rewarding.
-The app also features a clean, user-friendly interface with smooth transitions and error handling, making it a robust and scalable solution.
+The app also features a clean, user-friendly interface with smooth transitions and error handling, making it robust and scalable..

 **Tech Stack:**